-Chinese Hibiscus: Researchers from Taiwan found that an extract of hibiscus flowers had anti-atherosclerosis activity.
+Chinese hibiscus: Researchers from Taiwan found that an extract of hibiscus flowers had anti-atherosclerosis activity.
 They believe that hibiscus contains antioxidant compounds that help prevent the oxidation of low-density lipoprotein (LDL), or bad cholesterol, that contributes to atherosclerosis and heart disease.
 An infusion prepared from this herb is also believed to help regulate high blood pressure.

-Cumin 1/2 teaspoon in warm water or sauces or on meals everyday - lowers blood pressure and purifies and thins the blood
+Cumin: Half a teaspoon in warm water or sauces or on meals everyday - lowers blood pressure and purifies and thins the blood

 Fenugreek has antioxidant and cardio-protective benefits.
 It is excellent for reducing the risk of atherosclerosis, thanks to its strong modulating effect on blood lipid levels.
 It also reduces platelet aggregation, thus decreasing the risk of abnormal blood clotting associated with heart attacks and strokes.
 Plus, it helps lower cholesterol, blood sugar and excess fat.

 Figs are rich in potassium and fibre which helps to stabilize the blood pressure.
-Another remedy is to place 3 fig leaves in half a litre of bottled mineral water.
+Another remedy is to place three fig leaves in half a litre of bottled mineral water.
 Boil for 15 minutes and drink daily.

 Flax seeds protect the heart, reduce blood pressure and angina symptoms.

 Garlic can help to thin the blood as efficiently as aspirin without the danger of stomach bleeds or ulcers but should be avoided if blood thinners are taken.